webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (20‒25s)

-GitHub Apps have advanced access control management, compared to other integration methods.
+GitHub Apps have advanced access control management,<br>
+compared to other integration methods.<br>
-App defines which privileges it needs and they are shown to the user who is installing it.
+App defines which privileges it needs<br>
+and they are shown to the user who is installing it.<br>
-It is also possible to restrict App access to only selected subset of repositories.
+It is also possible to restrict App access to only selected subset of repositories.<br>
 You don't have to expose things you don't want to!

 >>>>>